Faltenreich/Diaguard/README.md

 * [SearchView](https://github.com/lapism/SearchView)
 * [Ticker](https://github.com/robinhood/ticker)

-These dependencies are bundled with Diaguard but under the terms of a separate license.
+These dependencies are bundled with Diaguard but under the terms of their respective license.

 ## Legal